jobtech-openplatforms/openplatforms-overview/README.md

 A library repo containing common functionality shared between projects.

 ## [user-portal](https://github.com/jobtech-openplatforms/user-portal)
 User portal is an app where a user can disable active connections between apps and gig platforms and between Open Platforms and gig platforms.
-The app can be found here: [user.openplatforms.org](https://user.openplatforms.org/)
+The app can be found here: [openplatforms-user-test.jobtechdev.se](https://openplatforms-user-test.jobtechdev.se) (NOTE! test environment)

 ## [my-digital-backpack](https://github.com/jobtech-openplatforms/my-digital-backpack)
 Not really a part of the Open Platforms implementation.
 It serves as a POC of an application (data-consumer) of the Open Platforms implementation.
 The app can be found here: [my-digital-backpack.web.app](https://my-digital-backpack.web.app/)